turbolent/embergraph/src/resources/deployment/chef/README.md

 Recipes
 -------

-A node recipe is not provided by the Bigdata cookbook.
-The user is given the option to install the Bigdata server under Tomcat or as a Jetty application.
-Under both options, Bigdata may optinally be built directly from the a Subversion source code branch.
+A node recipe is not provided by the Embergraph cookbook.
+The user is given the option to install the Embergraph server under Tomcat or as a Jetty application.
+Under both options, Embergraph may optinally be built directly from the a Subversion source code branch.

 ### tomcat

 Installs the [Tomcat](http://tomcat.apache.org/) server and then embergraph as a web application.
-Bigdata will be configured according to the attributes.
-If no attributes are given, Bigdata will be installed with the systems nodes.
+Embergraph will be configured according to the attributes.
+If no attributes are given, Embergraph will be installed with the systems nodes.

-If the `build_from_svn` attribute is set to `true` Bigdata will be build from the Subversion repository given in the `svn_branch` attribute.
+If the `build_from_svn` attribute is set to `true` Embergraph will be build from the Subversion repository given in the `svn_branch` attribute.

 ### nss

-Installs the Bigdata server to run in the [NanoSparqlServer](http://wiki.blazegraph.com/wiki/index.php/NanoSparqlServer) (Jetty) mode.
+Installs the Embergraph server to run in the [NanoSparqlServer](http://wiki.blazegraph.com/wiki/index.php/NanoSparqlServer) (Jetty) mode.

-If the `build_from_svn` attribute is set to `true` Bigdata will be build from the Subversion repository given in the `svn_branch` attribute.
+If the `build_from_svn` attribute is set to `true` Embergraph will be build from the Subversion repository given in the `svn_branch` attribute.

 ### mapgraph